mn3m0nic/vagrant-agt/README.md

-	init   - Init your host system and working dir kill   - destroy VM (.aws/* and shared/* files will be untouched) listg  - get some data from Google Cloud list   - list of some offten used commands to get date from AWS ssh    - connect to VM via SSH start  - start or create(if it's not exist) and start VM status - get status of current VM;
+	init   - Init your host system and working dir kill   - destroy VM (.aws/* and shared/* files will be untouched) listg  - get some data from Google Cloud list   - list of some often used commands to get date from AWS ssh    - connect to VM via SSH start  - start or create(if it's not exist) and start VM status - get status of current VM;